syzodidntmakeit/kawaiiblog/posts/20-10-2025/blog.md

+---
+id: 'clanker'
-# Clanker Might Be the New N Word
+title: 'Clanker Might Be the New N Word'
+date: '2025-10-20'
+category: 'commentary'
+excerpt: "Economic anxiety is real, and people bond over shared fears.
+But we don't have to normalize slurs to do it."
+---

 Look, I'm not here to be the fun police.
 I get it.
 But we should probably talk about this before it becomes a whole thing.